razpeitia/advent_of_code_2019/README.md

 Ok, this was actually easy.
 Too late but I start noticing a pattern.
 1 easy problem followed by 1 hard problem.

+### Level 9

+As expected, once again a relatively hard problem + using the state machine.
+It wasn't hard per se, but since the code wasn't written to be maintainable.
+Maybe I should refactor this.

 ### Retrospective